-The level of the grant will be based on an average of profits from the last three years, based on evidence from tax returns.
-It will be available from early June.
+You can check if you’re eligible to claim using the online tool on the GOV.UK website.
 Those who own companies and pay themselves through dividends will not be eligible for these grants, but may be eligible for other support.

-The support is only available to those who have filed tax returns, so the newly self-employed (since April 2019) will not be eligible, but can claim Universal Credit (UC) if their income is affected.
+Because the support is only available to those who have filed tax returns, the newly self-employed will not be eligible, but can claim Universal Credit (UC) if their income is affected.
 The Government has also made it easier to claim Employment and Support Allowance (ESA) and UC, at a rate of £95.85 a week (equivalent to Statutory Sick Pay for the 2020/21 tax year), and the self-employed can defer self-assessment tax payments until January 2021.

 Workers who are sick and need to claim Statutory Sick Pay

 This can now be claimed from day one of an illness, not day four, as was the case before the coronavirus outbreak.
 SSP is £95.85 a week in the 2020/21 tax year and you can make a claim at GOV.UK.

 Small business owners